1996–97 Phoenix Suns season

 The 1996–97 Phoenix Suns season was the 29th season for the Phoenix Suns in the National Basketball Association.
 For the first time since the 1991–92 season, All-Star forward Charles Barkley was not on the Suns opening day roster.

+Season summary

+Off-season

-This season is notable for the Suns drafting point guard Steve Nash out of Santa Clara University with the fifteenth overall pick in the 1996 NBA draft.
+This season was notable for the Suns drafting point guard Steve Nash out of Santa Clara University with the 15th overall pick in the 1996 NBA draft.
 During the off-season, the team acquired Sam Cassell, Robert Horry, Mark Bryant and Chucky Brown from the Houston Rockets, and signed free agent Rex Chapman.

+Regular season

-However, the Suns struggled losing their first 13 games of the regular season, as Kevin Johnson missed the first eleven games due to a hernia injury.
-After an 0–8 start, head coach Cotton Fitzsimmons resigned and was replaced by former Suns guard Danny Ainge.
+However, despite the addition of Chapman, Cassell and Horry, the Suns struggled losing their first 13 games of the regular season, as Kevin Johnson missed the first eleven games due to a hernia injury.
+After an 0–8 start to the season, head coach Cotton Fitzsimmons resigned and was replaced with former Suns guard Danny Ainge as the team's new coach.
 Along the way, there were many in-season moves such as trading Cassell, second-year star Michael Finley and A.C.
-Green, to the Dallas Mavericks in exchange for All-Star guard Jason Kidd, second-year center Loren Meyer and Tony Dumas, sending Horry along with Joe Kleine to the Los Angeles Lakers in exchange for former Suns forward Cedric Ceballos and Rumeal Robinson, who was released to free agency after a short stint with the team, and trading Brown to the Milwaukee Bucks in exchange for Darrin Hancock, who never played for the Suns and was released to free agency.
+Green, to the Dallas Mavericks in exchange for All-Star guard Jason Kidd, second-year center Loren Meyer and Tony Dumas in late December, sending Horry along with Joe Kleine to the Los Angeles Lakers in exchange for former Suns forward Cedric Ceballos and Rumeal Robinson, who was released to free agency after a short stint with the team, and trading Brown to the Milwaukee Bucks in exchange for Darrin Hancock, who never played for the Suns and was released to free agency.
 It was a season that would not be matched in terms of moves until both the 2014–15 and the 2015–16 seasons came and went.

-The Suns held a 17–31 record at the All-Star break, but played above .500 basketball for the remainder of the season, as the team posted an 11-game winning streak between March and April.
-The Suns finished in fourth place in the Pacific Division with a 40–42 record, and earned the seventh seed in the Western Conference.
+The Suns held a 17–31 record at the All-Star break, but played above .500 in winning percentage for the remainder of the season, as the team posted an 11-game winning streak between March and April.
+The Suns finished in fourth place in the Pacific Division with a 40–42 record, earned the seventh seed in the Western Conference, and qualified for the NBA playoffs for the ninth consecutive year.
 This team would also be the first, and only NBA team to start out the regular season with a 10+ losing streak, yet make it to the playoffs by the end of the season; not only that, but they would also be the first team to record a 10+ game winning streak, after recording a 10+ game losing streak earlier in the season.
-The Suns qualified for the NBA playoffs for the ninth consecutive year.